BEST ROME ITINERARY FOR 2 DAYS

 Make a Wish at Trevi Fountain – Around 7.30 pm

-That place was jammed with people from all over the world – it gets even busier in the evenings.
+That place was jammed with people from all over the world.
+It gets even busier in the evenings.
 However, this place is magical.
 Fontana di Trevi is a real tourist magnet, possibly because it is a free thing to see in Rome, or maybe because it has a long history and is one of the most famous fountains in the world.
 It might even be just because it is ridiculously beautiful and the area around it is special.

 Regardless of why other people visit, you should definitely visit!
 It is a great place to end your day.
 There are many cafes and restaurants close by, too, so you´ll find something to your fancy.

 This will probably be a busy day, but sticking to a tight schedule will allow you to see many of Rome´s sights within two days.
-Check out ideas how to spend your evenings in Rome.
+Check out ideas on how to spend your evenings in Rome.

 DAY 2 IN ROME